Lessons

 - Users of 4K monitors see high-quality pictures.
 And this is the most solvent audience.

-- Reducing the size of images, therefore, speeding up page loading.
+- Image size reduction speeds up page loading.

 Read the same: